Science

 Wider science opportunities

-We celebrate Science Week by choosing a topic such as WATER and then plan engaging, practical activities and experiments whereby children can work like Scientists-doing such things as observing, testing and hypothesising.
-We invite specialist to come in to share information on Science in the real world.
+We celebrate Science Week by choosing a topic (such as light and sound) and then plan engaging, practical activities and experiments whereby children can work like Scientists-doing such things as observing, testing and hypothesising.
+We invite specialists to come in to share information on Science in the real world.
+Additionally, we have two science focus terms, per year to ensure science is given the time it deserves as a core subject.
+We have also made close links to our local and wider environment and ensure each class carries out a science trip per year.